Santosh-Gupta/NaturalLanguageRecommendations/README.md

 D, I = index.search(xq, distance_metric='cosine', top_k=5)
 ```

 We chose to do this on TPUs for their speed and memory capacity.
 Currently, the package supports search using cosine similarity, but we plan to extend this to multiple distance metrics.

+Currently, Google Colab has v2-8 TPUs, which have 8 gigs per core (64 gigs total).
+This instance can handle about 19 to 22 million float32 embeddings of size 512 (this seems to vary among depending on what chunk size we use to append the vectors, we can't pin point why). **For 19.5 million embeddings, it takes 1.017 seconds for a single cos similarity search.**

+We recommend adding embeddings of this size in chunks of 750,000, otherwise a memory error could occur.
+While appending the vectors.
+We find that smaller chunk sizes may result in a larger number of vectors that the index can hold.

-The package is quite simple to use, here is a quick way to get started!
+The package is quite simple to use, check it out:

-Check it out:

 https://github.com/srihari-humbarwadi/tpu_index